PragmaticCoding/PragmaticCoding.github.io/_posts/2022-08-30-Frameworks.md

 : As previously discussed, the Model has all of the data, and all of the business logic contained within it including service calls and persistence logic.
 It should also make data available in a state ready to be applied to the View.
 Calls to databases and external API's also go in the Model.

 The View
-: In MVP the View is supposed to be an entirely passive layout entity.
+: In MVP the View is supposed to be an entirely passive layout entity containing only static configuration and styling.
 It contains virtually no decision-making logic of it's own, and it's entire purpose is to put data on the screen, and to receive input from the user.
 Once it gets input from the user, its only role is to pass it on to the Presenter, which will decide how to handle it.

 The Presenter
 : The Presenter works hand-in-glove with the View.
 The Presenter has access (perhaps indirectly) to the View and the inside components of the View and manipulates them to make the View behave as it should.
 For instance, the Presenter is responsible for placing data from the Model into the View components, and visa versa.
 The Presenter contains all of the logic for defining how active components like Buttons will behave.

 MVP uses the View for pure layout and styling.
 All other aspects of the GUI are handled via the Presenter.
 It's hard to imagine a system where the Presenter and the View are not tightly coupled.
 The Presenter has to have detailed information about the internal structure of the View in order to configure it.
 In this respect, it's probably easiest to treat the Presenter and View as a single component.

+### The Problem with Model-View-Presenter

+The problem with MVP is the intense coupling between the View and the Presenter.
+It's hard to imagine a situation where you could do anything less trivial than move a widget around on the screen, or change its styling without needing to make a corresponding change to the Presenter.

+The end result is that the View and the Presenter are essentially one object divided into two classes and irrevocably tangle together.
+This, of course defeats the purpose of using a framework in the first place.
+This kind of makes MVP useless, in my opinion.

+One situation where I could see implementing MVP is if you are married to the idea that FXML somehow gives you an automatic step up towards a framework.
+In that case, if you are careful, you can implement the FXML file as the View, and then the FXML Controller as the Presenter.
+Of course, you've still just started to implement MVP - which is probably not worth the effort.

 ## Model-View-Controller

 In the traditional, non-Reactive, implementation of MVC the View is generally seen as only a consumer of the Model's data, and the Controller is responsible for taking any updates from the User, and updating the Model.

 The Model
 : The Model contains *all* of the data in the framework.
 This includes the elements of State, plus any domain objects that are required for the business logic.
+The Model exposes some "presentation ready" data elements to the Controller and the View.
 It also contains all of the logic to interface with external parts of the system such as databases or external API's.

 The View
 : The View contains all of the elements of the UI and, unlike the View in MVP, is complete unto itself.
 There is some mechanism to allow the View to be directly updated from the Model.
-Perhaps the View has a reference to the Model, and can call getters in the Model (when notified by the Controller), or perhaps the Model has a reference to the View and can call setters in the View.
+Perhaps the View has a reference to the Model, and can call getters in the Model (when notified by the Controller), or perhaps the Model has a reference to the View and can call setters in the View (probably not a good design).

 The Controller
 : The Controller handles the actions for the GUI.
 This includes transporting updates from the View to the Model, and handling "events" triggered by user actions.

 MVC couples the View to the Model, since it needs to be able to access data elements from it and from the Controller to the View since it needs to get data from the View.

+### The Problem with Model-View-Controller

+The big issue with MVC is when you try to implement it with a reactive GUI.
+Remember that a reactive application has a data representation of its "State", which in MVC is stored in the Model.
+Then the GUI and the data representation of state are kept in lockstep with each other.
+The GUI changes to reflect changes in the data, and the data changes to reflect actions in the GUI.

+However, in MVC the View is allowed to look at and update from the Model, but it's not allow to update the Model directly.
+All changes to the Model from the View have to go through the Controller.
+In JavaFX, this rules out using `Bindings` from the View `Nodes` to the Model elements - which is a showstopper.

+Now, if you are using JavaFX in a non-reactive way, then MVC may be just the thing for you.
+But if you are not using JavaFX in a reactive way, then you're also missing out on a lot of the power of JavaFX - and making a lot of work for yourself.

 ## Model-View-ViewModel